Spiritual Practices During Stressful Times

-Much of what we’re hearing about COVID-19 seems beyond comprehension and certainly beyond our control.
+Much of what we’re experiencing in this post-Covid world seems beyond comprehension and certainly beyond our control.
 Everyone feels helpless.
 Yet, we can be productive in this hunkering time; we can give our faith disciplines a little novelty as we wait it out.
 How?
 By embracing our right, not our left brain.

 Science tells us that our logic and critical thinking is housed in our brain’s left hemisphere.
 Predictability, reliable solutions, and controlled outcomes are default favorites for the left brain.
 When we experience a crisis, we tend to rely on our left brain to figure it out for us.
 We wade through data, evaluate evidence and make decisions, hoping to somehow make sense of what is happening.
 And that is where we may become stuck.